a fable by Joe Beine

 I dont understand the world, Eden said, looking at the TV, which was showing images of people shouting at each other, but the sound was turned down.
 Its gone completely mad.
 Too many people are being harmed for no reason.

-Stop watching the news, boyfriend said.
+Stop watching the news, Gabriel said.
 Or reading it.
 Its like poison.

 That doesnt make it go away.